Itvisors/mendix-DataTables/README.md

 - _Column width_ - Optional.
 Specify width, value is used exactly as you enter it: 20%, 150px, 5em, etc
 - _Header class_ - Optional.
 Specify class(es) to be put on the column header.
 - _Cell class_ - Optional.
 Specify class(es) to be put on each cell in the column.
-- _Group digits_ - Whether to group digits with thousand separators
+- _Group digits_ - Whether to group digits with thousand separators, for integer, long and decimal
 - _Decimal positions_ - Decimal positions, decimal data type only.

 ##### Extra